-The following table sets out, for each NEO: (a) the aggregate dollar value that was realized for RSUs that vested in 2021; (b) the aggregate dollar value that would have been realized if all Options which vested during the fiscal year ended December 31, 2021 had been exercised on their respective vesting dates; and (c) the value of the non-equity incentive plan compensation earned during the fiscal year ended December 31, 2021.
+The following table sets out, for each NEO: (a) the aggregate dollar value that was realized for RSUs that vested in 2022; (b) the aggregate dollar value that would have been realized if all Options which vested during the fiscal year ended December 31, 2022 had been exercised on their respective vesting dates; and (c) the value of the non-equity incentive plan compensation earned during the fiscal year ended December 31, 2022.

-Name and Principal Position of NEO Option-Based Awards - Value Vested During Year Ended December 31, 2021 (CDN\$) (1) Share-Based Awards - Value Vested During Year Ended December 31, 2021 (CDN\$) (2) Non-Equity Incentive Plan Compensation - Value Earned During Year Ended December 31, 2021 (CDN\$) (3)
+Name and Principal Position of NEO Option-Based Awards - Value Vested During Year Ended December 31, 2022 (CDN\$) Share-Based Awards - Value Vested During Year Ended December 31, 2022 (CDN\$) (2) Non-Equity Incentive Plan Compensation - Value Earned During Year Ended December 31, 2022 (CDN\$) (3)

-Dominic Duffy 254,117 NIL 492,362
+Dominic Duffy 391,518 228,150 316,786

 President and Chief Executive Officer

-Nick Dwyer 102,970 NIL 313,440
+Nick Dwyer 187,371 113,871 199,464

 Chief Financial Officer

+Ryan Austerberry (4) 61,566 NIL 101,054

+Chief Operating Officer

-Chris Davis 37,867 NIL 203,552
+Chris Davis 58,754 66,527 134,359

-Vice President, Operational Geology &
+Vice President, Operational Geology & Exploration

-Exploration

-Belinda Labatte 309,890 183,600 73,305

-Former Chief Development Officer

-- (1) This column contains the aggregate value of the Options vested during year ended December 31, 2021, calculated based on the difference between the market price of the Common Shares underlying the options as on the vesting date and the exercise price of the options. - (2) This column contains the aggregate value of the RSUs and PSUs vested during year ended December 31, 2021, calculated based on the market price of the Common Shares underlying the RSUs and PSUs as on the vesting date. - (3) The non-equity incentive plan compensation amounts set out in this column represent STIP payouts received in 2022 based on 2021 performance.
+- (1) This column contains the aggregate value of the Options vested during year ended December 31, 2022, calculated based on the difference between the market price of the Common Shares underlying the options as on the vesting date and the exercise price of the options. - (2) This column contains the aggregate value of the RSUs and PSUs vested during year ended December 31, 2022, calculated based on the market price of the Common Shares underlying the RSUs and PSUs as on the vesting date.
+PSUs were awarded at 200% since Mandalay's 3-year TSR was more than 30% of GDXJ Index's 3-year TSR (MND 3 -year TSR = 161% and GDXJ Index's 3-year TSR = 32%). - (3) The non-equity incentive plan compensation amounts set out in this column represent STIP payouts received in 2023 based on 2022 performance. - (4) On December 15, 2022, Mr. Austerberry transitioned from General Manager, Costerfield to Chief Operating Officer.

 For a description of the material terms of the Stock Option Plan, please refer to "Renewal of the Company's Stock Option Plan - Summary of the Stock Option Plan" in the Company's management information circular dated April 11, 2017.
 For a description of the RSU Plan, please refer to "Ratification of the Company's Restricted Share Unit Plan - Description of the RSU Plan" in the Company's management information circular dated April 11, 2017.
+For a description of the Omnibus Plan, please refer to "Omnibus Equity Incentive Plan - Key Terms of the Omnibus Equity Incentive Plan" in the Company's management information circular dated April 3, 2020.
 For a description of the material terms of the non-equity incentive plan compensation, see "Compensation Discussion and Analysis - Annual Bonuses" in this Circular.